Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Discussions on Sensor Observability Analysis

 where $\sigma_{\epsilon}$ is the standard deviation of the sensor noise and $\Phi^i_j$ is the desired minimum observable quantity for sensor $i$ in the $j$-th task-space axis. $\Phi^i_j$ is a user-defined design parameter based on the task definition for each specific axis and the sensor specifications.
 For example, we require that a system must be able to detect interaction forces of at least $\Phi^{LC} = F_{min} = 10$ N using a load cell (LC) with noise levels of $\sigma_{\epsilon} = 0.5$ N. The threshold for sensor observability would then be:

 where sensor observability is considered lost if $s^{LC} < 0.05$.

 If $s^{i,*}_j > 1$, it means that it is impossible for that sensor to detect the minimum desired quantity $\Phi^i_j$ as $s^{i}_j$ has an upper bound of 1.
-Thus, to ensure $s^{i,*}_j < 1$, the constraint $\sigma_{\epsilon} < \Phi^i_j$ should be followed.
-It is important to note that $\Phi^i_j$ is the desired \emph{minimum} observable quantity; in other words, it is possible for much larger values $F_{j,actual} \gg \Phi^i_j$ to be perfectly observable even when $s^i_j < s^{i,*}_j$.
-Having $s^i_j$ below the threshold simply indicates that the \emph{minimum} quantity may not be individually observable by the $i$-th sensor anymore; other sensors in the system may be able to compensate if they are positioned correctly.
+Thus, to ensure $s^{i,*}_j \leq 1$, the constraint $\sigma_{\epsilon} \leq \Phi^i_j$ should be followed.
+Having $s^i_j$ below the threshold simply indicates that the \emph{minimum} quantity may not be individually observable by the $i$-th sensor anymore; conversely, it is possible for much larger values $F_{j,actual} \gg \Phi^i_j$ to be observable even when $s^i_j < s^{i,*}_j$.
+In addition, from the perspective of the entire system, other sensors may be able to compensate for any sensor $s^i_j < s^{i,*}_j$ if they are positioned correctly.

 Although $\Phi^i_j$ is a design parameter, it is not necessarily defined in a straightforward manner for different types of sensors.
 Recall that the force sensor transformation in (\ref{eq:senstransf}) has both translational and rotational components $\bm{\tilde{s}}^i = ^T$.
 For joint torque sensors, measuring torque is a straightforward transformation as $\bm{\tilde{s}}^{JTS}_{\theta} \approx \lvert\bm{\hat{s}}^{JTS}_{\theta}\rvert$ such that $\Phi^{JTS}_\theta = \tau_{min}$, similar to $\Phi^{LC}_p = F_{min}$.